 U.S. Secretary of State Antony Blinken

 ROHINGYA AT RISK, DEMAND JUSTICE

-Almost three years ago, Myanmar’s soldiers targeted, killed, and raped Rohingya and burned their villages, as the United Nations, Refugees International, United States Holocaust Memorial Museum, the U.S. State Department itself, and many others have documented.
+Four years ago, Myanmar’s soldiers targeted, killed, and raped Rohingya and burned their villages, as the United Nations, Refugees International, United States Holocaust Memorial Museum, the U.S. State Department itself, and many others have documented.
 Nearly 800,000 Rohingya refugees fled the genocidal violence.
-Now, the roughly 600,000 Rohingya remaining in Myanmar face the ongoing risk of genocide.
+Now, the roughly 600,000 Rohingya remaining in Myanmar face the ongoing risk of genocide and other ethnic and religious minorities - such as the Kachin, Karen, and the Shan - face further mass atrocities by the Myanmar military.
 However, the United States has yet to make a determination and publicly declare that these crimes are genocide.

 IT’S TIME TO ACT

 We’re calling on the U.S. State Department to make a determination and publicly declare that genocide and crimes against humanity were committed against the Rohingya.